netdata/netdata/docs/configure/secure-nodes.md

 This is the _recommended method for those who have claimed their nodes to Netdata Cloud_ and prefer viewing real-time metrics using the Nodes view and Cloud dashboards.

-You can disable the local dashboard entirely but retain the encrypted Agent-Cloud link ([ACLK](/aclk/README.md)) that allows you to stream metrics on demand from your nodes via the Netdata Cloud interface.
-This change mitigates all concerns about revealing metrics and system design to the internet at large, while keeping all the functionality you need to view metrics and troubleshoot issues.
+You can disable the local dashboard (and API) but retain the encrypted Agent-Cloud link ([ACLK](/aclk/README.md)) that allows you to stream metrics on demand from your nodes via the Netdata Cloud interface.
+This change mitigates all concerns about revealing metrics and system design to the internet at large, while keeping all the functionality you need to view metrics and troubleshoot issues with Netdata Cloud.

 Open `netdata.conf` with `./edit-config netdata.conf`.
-Scroll down to the `[web]` section, and find the `mode = static-threaded` setting.
-To disable the local dashboard, change this setting to `none`.
+Scroll down to the `[web]` section, and find the `mode = static-threaded` setting, and change it to `none`.

 ```conf
 [web]